khueue/prolongo/README.md

 # Design and Implementation of a MongoDB Driver for Prolog

+## Usage

+Clone the repository and run `make` to compile the necessary C libraries and run the test suite.
+Requires a C compiler and SWI-Prolog.

 ## Todo

  * Proper decoding of UTF-8 strings, and finish the decoder.